sehyun1094/SH_influ_synthesis/README.md

 Note that devtools relies on a fairly new R version (>=3.1.0).
 Devtools also relies on a number of packages and one can run into problems installing it.
 Please refer to their [documentation](https://github.com/hadley/devtools) when encountering problems.

-### shinflusynthesis
+### FluEvidenceSynthesis

-Then use devtools to install shinflusynthesis by using the following command:
+Then use devtools to install fluEvidenceSynthesis by using the following command:

 ```{r}
 library(devtools)